 - "the Consulate General of Belgium" if you apply at the Consulate General in Atlanta, Los Angeles or New York.

-12. An additional fee for applicants 18 and over: 207 EURO (payment through wiretransfer).
-For instructions see: New contribution for visa LONG stay - D. Send a receipt with proof of payment zith your application documents.
+12. An additional fee for applicants 18 and over: 209 EURO (payment through wiretransfer).
+For instructions see:

 13. A self-addressed prepaid envelope if you wish to have your passport and visa sent back to your home address.
 The Embassy or Consulate General is not responsible for lost items during shipping.